trnoriega/chemproject/README.md

 - __Logistic Regression__
 - __Multi-layer perceptron__

-Support Vector Machines performed badly, and Naive Bayes don't have many parameters to optimize, although its worth noting that the Bernoulli Naive Bayes performed as well, if not better in terms of recall, than the other classifiers.
+Support Vector Machines performed badly, and Naive Bayes don't have many parameters to optimize, although its worth noting that the Bernoulli Naive Bayes performed as well (if not better in terms of recall) than the other top classifiers.

 __[8_parameter_optimization](8_parameter_optimization.ipynb)__

-In this notebook I exhaustively searched hyperparamter space for the AdaBoost, Logistic Regression, and Mulptiple-layer Perceptron classifiers.
+In this notebook I exhaustively searched hyper-parameter space for the AdaBoost, Logistic Regression, and Multiple-layer Perceptron classifiers.

+A comparison of the average scores and 95% confidence interval of the three optimized estimators:

 ![](Images/3_optimized_comparison.png)